bcgov/RSBC-DataHub-API/python/docs/writer.md

 The writer is a Python application that:
  - consumes messages posted to a RabbitMQ queue,
- - transforms the JSON message into database friendly format
  - creates insert statements for one or more database tables
+ - writes the data to the database and deletes the message from the queue
+ - if the record already exists in the database or otherwise cannot be inserted, the message is moved to a failed-write queue and an error message attribute is appended to the event

- The application is designed to be configured almost entirely using environment variables and JSON configuration files.
+ The application is designed to be configured using environment variables and JSON configuration files.

  # Environment Variables

-  - `MQ_URL` - is the URL that the writer uses to connect to RabbitMQ.
+ - `RABBITMQ_URL` - is the URL that the ingestor uses to connect to RabbitMQ.
 By default, the URL is set to 'localhost'.
+ - `RABBITMQ_EXCHANGE` - is the name of the RabbitMQ exchange.
+At present, the ingestor uses a blank / null exchange.
+ - `RETRY_DELAY` - is the time (in seconds) that RabbitMQ will wait before trying the connection again
+ - `LOG_LEVEL` - sets the verbosity of the logging system.
+Options are: WARN, INFO or DEBUG.
+By default the log level is set to INFO.
+ - `RABBITMQ_MESSAGE_ENCODE` - determines the encoding mechanism used for messages.
+By default it is set to `uft-8`.
+ - `WRITE_QUEUE` - is the name of the RabbitMQ that the ingestor will use to save messages.
+By default the name of this queue is **ingested** but can be overridden as needed.
+ - `MAX_CONNECTION_RETRIES` - sets the number of times that the Ingestor will attempt to connect to RabbitMQ before giving up.

-  - `MQ_WATCH_QUEUE` - name of the queue that the writer listens to.
+ - `WATCH_QUEUE` - name of the queue that the writer listens to.
 When messages arrive in this queue, it's written to the database.
-  - `MQ_MESSAGE_ENCODE` - the encoding used for RabbitMQ messages.
-By default this is set to 'utf-8'.
+ - `FAIL_QUEUE` - name of the queue that the writer moves messages that cannot be written to the database.
  - `MQ_WRITER_USER` & `MQ_WRITER_PASS` - are the credentials the writer should use when connecting to RabbitMQ.
 It is recommended that these credentials be different from the credentials used to administer RabbitMQ
-  - `MAPPER_CONFIG_FILENAME` - the name of the JSON file that is used by the configure the writer (see below).

  - `DB_HOST` - the host name of the database
  - `DB_NAME` - the name of the database
-  - `DB_SCHEMA` - the schema used be the database
  - `DB_USERNAME` & `DB_PASSWORD` - credentials used to connect the writer to the database.
+ - `MAPPER_CONFIG_FILENAME` - the name of the JSON file that is used by the configure the writer (see below).

   # Mapping Schema